WilliamKopans/MatchPackageBETA/README.md

 Before launching the application please:

+<sup>Note:   Both installations are fairly self explanatory through their websites, but tutorials are added if you run into any questions.</sup>

 - Download [R](https://cran.r-project.org/mirrors.html)  ( [Tutorial](https://youtu.be/cX532N_XLIs) )
     - CRAN Mirror location does not matter as long as you choose a location in the USA.
 All should be equally fast.